julik/vitrine/README.md

   Ask for `foo.css` and `foo.scss` will be compiled on the fly.
 * Any `.coffee` file you shove into the `public` directory can be references as `.js` from your HTML.
   Ask for `bar.js` and `bar.coffee` will be compiled on the fly.
-* CoffeeScript files will have source-maps out of the box for pleasant browser debugging.
+* CoffeeScript and SCSS files will have sourcemaps out of the box for pleasant browser debugging.
-* Decent error messages will be shown for both invalid SCSS and invalid CoffeeScript.
+* Decent error messages will be shown for both invalid SCSS and invalid CoffeeScript, including proper line reference for syntax errors.

 ## Asset caching

 Succesfully compiled assets will be ETagged based on their mtime.
-You should run an HTTP caching proxy on top of a Vitrine app in production.
+You should run an HTTP caching proxy on top of Vitrine if you use it in production.

 ## Automatic Ruby template pickup